andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 the mountain to the main base area.
 I dawdle over there & hop on the gondola, which takes me to the Thunderhead Lodge and I am finally matched with my ever illusory pint of suds.
 I enjoy the beer on the patio with blue skies & warm sun.

+I still have a few more hours of daylight left so I suck down the beer and get back out there.
+I head over to the backside for a couple runs on the Morningside????? area.
+The top of the bowl is nice but it flattens out pretty quick and isn't really worth it.

+talk about the chute

-But with all my aimless wandering our noble star's rays have become rather oblique, signaling the end of the day is nigh.
+By this point our noble star's rays have become rather oblique, signaling the end of the day is nigh.
 I take another couple laps on some runs off the Storm Peak Express chair then down back to the narrow landing chute to the base area.